 Browsers leave behind a lot of temporary files and other data, such as cached websites, cookies, and your browsing history.
 These temp folders can grow to ungodly sizes if not managed, so deleting temporary files on Windows 10 and 11 is an essential part of computer maintenance.

 Make sure you know how to delete browsing data in Google Chrome for Windows 10 and 11.
 Or, use a browser cleaner tool to delete temporary files collected in the most popular browsers.

 Common types of browsing data that you can delete include:

 Cache: Your browser caches, or stores, data from websites you visit so it can load these websites more quickly next time.
 But if your cache gets too big, it can slow your browser down or make it crash altogether.

 History: Your browsing history is a record of every site you visit, while your search history contains everything you’ve searched for.
 Clear your browsing and search history to keep your online activity private when letting others use your computer.

 Saved passwords: You can store passwords in your browser to autofill them in the future, but it’s usually more secure to use a password manager instead.

 If you use multiple browsers, you’ll need to repeat this process in each of them.
-Save time with AVG TuneUp — in addition to clearing out temporary files created by Windows and other programs, it’ll also clean up browsing data in every browser on your device.
+Save time with AVG TuneUp — in addition to clearing out temporary files created by Windows and other programs, it’ll also help clean up your browsing data in every browser on your device.
+Try it free today.

 Why should I delete temporary files?